Skip to main content

 How they do it…chameleons

-Chameleons change their color to hide from the bad guys but also to fight off other chameleons for their territory.
+Chameleons change their color to hide from the bad guys 310chameleonbut also to fight off other chameleons for their territory.
 How do they do that?
 New research suggests they can quickly change tiny nanocrystals made out of guanine.
 One layer in their skin cells can change spacing quickly resulting in color changes.
 A small change in spacing can cause a big change in their apparent color

 Nanobombs kill food-borne pathogens